sourcegraph/about/content/blogposts/2023/announcing-the-sourcegraph-app.md

 Sourcegraph brings everything you need to know about your code into a single, unified interface, and now it’s easier than ever to get it up and running on your local machine.
 Today we’re releasing the Sourcegraph app, now in beta.

-It’s a free, lightweight single-binary that lets you run powerful code search across all the code you care about (both local and remote) right alongside your IDE.
+The Sourcegraph app is a free, lightweight single-binary that lets you run powerful code search across all the code you care about (both local and remote) right alongside your IDE.

 With the app, you can find code patterns and usage examples; leverage the editor extension to search across all your repos as you’re editing code; track security vulnerabilities, versions of languages and packages, and migrations and deprecations; and automate large-scale changes across your codebase.